tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - Supported importing through CocoaPods for TUIKit.
 - Added the Contacts interface for TUIKit.
 - Added the Adding Friends interface for TUIKit.
-- Added the Blacklist interface for TUIKit.
+- Added the Blocklist interface for TUIKit.
 - Added the Search Friend interface for TUIKit.
 - Added the New Friends interface for TUIKit.
-- Added the Remarks, Blacklist, and Delete Friend features to the friend's profile page for TUIKit.
+- Added the Remarks, Blocklist, and Delete Friend features to the friend's profile page for TUIKit.
 - Supported modification of nicknames, personal signature, date of birth, gender, and location on the user profile page for TUIKit.
 - Improve the group pinning feature for TUIKit.

 **Android platform**
-- Added querySelfProfile and queryUserProfile to the TIMFriendshipManager class (reading local data).
+- Added `querySelfProfile` and `queryUserProfile` to the `TIMFriendshipManager` class (reading local data).
-- Added the addTime field to getting a friend's profile.
+- Added the `addTime` field when getting a friend's profile.
 - Supported the x86 and x86_64 architecture.
-- Fixed the issue where getLoginUser returned a login user exception.
+- Fixed the issue where `getLoginUser` returned a login user exception.
 - Fixed the issue where online reported user profiles failed to be obtained.
 - Fixed the issue where some local fields became invalid after the app restarted.
 - Fixed occasional errors when calling read report after messages were deleted.